Dr. William Serrata - EPCC President

 Biography

 William Serrata has served as president of the El Paso County Community College District since 2012.
-Under his leadership, the college has experienced significant growth in dual credit and early college high school enrollment and has made notable gains in student retention and graduation rates—particularly among first-generation and Hispanic students.
+Under his leadership, the college has seen significant growth in dual credit and early college high school enrollment, alongside notable improvements in student retention and graduation rates—particularly among first-generation and Hispanic students.

-In 2015, the college was selected as one of 10 national finalists for the Aspen Prize for Community College Excellence, chosen from nearly 1,200 institutions.
+In 2015, the college was honored as one of 10 national finalists for the prestigious Aspen Prize for Community College Excellence, selected from nearly 1,200 institutions nationwide.
 The following year, it received the American Association of Community Colleges’ Student Success Award and was named the Western Regional Equity Award winner by the Association of Community College Trustees (ACCT).
-In 2023, the college celebrated a major milestone: its 100,000th graduate—with over 52% of all degrees and certificates awarded since 2012.
+In 2023, the college celebrated a major milestone by awarding its 100,000th degree or certificate, with more than 52% of these credentials earned since 2012.

-Serrata is an active member of the El Paso community, currently serving as board chair of the El Paso Collaborative for Academic Excellence.
-He also serves on the boards of several local organizations, including the Region 19 Advisory Committee, Community en Acción, and the American Council on Education.
+Dr. Serrata is deeply engaged in the El Paso community, currently serving as board chair of the El Paso Collaborative for Academic Excellence.
+He also holds board positions with several local organizations, including the Region 19 Advisory Committee, Community en Acción, and the Medical Centers of America (MCA) as an Honorary Director.

-At the state level, Serrata chairs the Texas Association of Community Colleges (TACC), serves on its Legislative Committee, and co-chairs the TACC Business Advisory Council.
-He also serves on the Board of Directors for Humanities Texas.
-His previous roles include chairing the Texas Student Success Council (convened by Educate Texas) and participating in the Western Governors University Texas Advisory Committee.
+At the state level, he is Past Chair of the Texas Association of Community Colleges (TACC), serves on its Executive Committee, and contributes to the TACC Business Advisory Council and the Western Governors University Texas Advisory Committee.
+Additionally, he serves on the Board of Directors for Humanities Texas.
+Previously, Dr. Serrata chaired the Texas Student Success Council, convened by Educate Texas.